top of page

 Sexual Pain

 Sexual pain is common for women and folks with vaginas, but that doesn’t mean that it is normal or something you have to live with.
-Sexual pain may stem from trauma, stress, anxiety, childbirth, medical procedures, or negative sexual or life experiences.
+Sexual pain may stem from trauma, stress, anxiety, childbirth, medical procedures, menopause or negative sexual or life experiences.
 Low sexual desire, lack of arousal and anxiety are common symptoms for women who experience sexual and pelvic pain.
 Talking with a medical doctor, occupational therapist specializing in pelvic pain, and a certified therapist can be helpful in managing sexual pain.
 If you’re struggling with pain during sex, reach out.

 Sex & Intimacy After Trauma